johnnypaper/ruby-technical-analysis/README.md

 #### OR

-`gem install 'ruby-technical-analysis'` from the command line.
+`gem install ruby-technical-analysis` from the command line.

 ## Usage